Pegias: Threat of extinction

 This mussel has been extirpated from most streams where it once occurred, including any in the state of Alabama.
-There are fewer than 12 remaining populations, most of which contain fewer than 500 individuals.
+There are between six and twenty remaining populations, most of which contain fewer than 500 individuals.

 The main threat to the species is bad water quality, especially due to acidic mine drainage.
 Other threats include oil and gas exploration, road construction, channeling of the rivers, logging, agriculture, and pesticides.